marywairimu101/se/README.md

 10. Using Source Control:
     - How can users integrate Git with VS Code for version control?
 Describe the process of initializing a repository, making commits, and pushing changes to GitHub.

+      Below is a link to my assignement submission:
+      <a href="https://eu.docworkspace.com/d/sIO-6wv6FAr7D37MG">Click Here </a>

  Submission Guidelines:
 - Your answers should be well-structured, concise, and to the point.